Stochastic epidemic models with varying infectivity and waning immunity: The endemic equilibrium

 \section{The endemic equilibrium}

-In this section we study the endemic equilibrium properties using the limits from the FLLN.
+When the disease persists in the population, we say that the disease becomes endemic, and if it reaches an equilibrium, it is called the endemic equilibrium.
+This corresponds to a balance between the number of new infections and new recoveries.
+In this section, we study the conditions that lead to an endemic equilibrium in the FLLN limit.
 We first recall the endemic equilibrium behavior of the classical SIS model discussed in Remark \ref{rem-classical models}.
-Given the infectivity rate $\lambda$ and recovery rate $\beta := (\E[\eta])^{-1}$, the basic reproduction number is given by $R_0=\lambda/\beta$.
-It is well known (see, e.g., \cite[Section 4.3]{PandPardoux-2020}, and also \cite{britton2018stochastic} for a discussion on the Markovian model) that if $R_0 \le 1$, $\bar{I}(t)\to \bar{I}_*=0$ as $ t \to\infty $, and if $R_0>1$ and $\bar{I}(0)>0,\,\bar{I}(t)\to \bar{I}_*=1-R_0^{-1} = 1- \beta/\lambda$ as $ t \to \infty $.
+Given the infectivity rate $\beta$, the basic reproduction number is given by $R_0=\beta\E[\eta]$.
+It is well known (see, e.g., \cite[Section 4.3]{PandPardoux-2020}, and also \cite{britton2018stochastic} for a discussion of the Markov model) that if $R_0 \le 1$, $\bar{I}(t)\to 0$ as $ t \to\infty $, and if $R_0>1$ and $\bar{I}(0)>0,\,\bar{I}(t)\to 1-R_0^{-1}$ as $ t \to \infty $.
 This can be easily obtained from the expression of $\bar{I}(t)$ in \eqref{eqn-barI-SIS}.
-In words, in the case $R_0\le 1$, the disease-free steady state is globally asymptotically stable, and in the case $R_0>1$, the disease-free steady state is unstable and there is exactly one endemic steady state, which is globally stable.
-Recall that in this model, $\overline{\lambda}(t) =\lambda F^c(t)$.
-Thus it is equivalent to write
+In words, in the case $R_0\le 1$, the disease-free steady state is globally asymptotically stable, and in the case $R_0>1$, the disease-free steady state is unstable and there is exactly one endemic steady state, which is globally asymptotically stable.
+Recall that in this model, $\overline{\lambda}(t) =\beta F^c(t)$.
+Thus, since $\int_0^\infty F^c(t)dt = \E[\eta]$, we have

-since $\int_0^\infty F^c(t)dt = \beta^{-1}$.
-In fact, the expression of $R_0$ in \eqref{eqn-R0} is the definition of the the basic reproduction number in the Kermack and McKendrick model with an average infectivity function $\overline{\lambda}(t)$, because it represents the average number of individuals infected by an infected individual in a fully susceptible population.
+In fact, the expression of $R_0$ in \eqref{eqn-R0} is the definition of the basic reproduction number in the Kermack and McKendrick model with an average infectivity function $\overline{\lambda}(t)$, because it represents the average number of individuals infected by an infectious individual in a fully susceptible population.

 We make the following assumptions on the random susceptibility and infectivity functions in order to study the equilibria of our model.